Poisoning Web-Scale Training Datasets is Practical: Frontrunning Poisoning

 We now evaluate our procedure for estimating article snapshot times.
 Ideally, we would directly compare our predicted snapshot times $\snaptimeIthEstimate$ with the true snapshot time of the $i$-th article.
 But we do not know the ground truth, except up to some interval $[\snaptimeIthLow, \snaptimeIthHigh]$ which we can compute a posteriori as described above.
 We thus proceed in two steps.

 First, we show that our linear fit to estimate the previous snapshot time $\snaptimeIthPrevEstimate$ is accurate.
 For this we measure the maximum absolute error between the predicted time $\snaptimeIthPrevEstimate$, and the unknown ground truth in the interval $[\snaptimeIthPrevLow, \snaptimeIthPrevHigh]$.
-This provides an upper bound on the true estimation error.
-We find that the estimation error is bounded by 27 minutes on average.
+This provides an upper bound on the true estimation error---bounded by 27 minutes on average.

 Second, we evaluate the accuracy of the \emph{extrapolation} of our predictions from one snapshot to the next.
 That is, we evaluate how close our \emph{a priori} predicted snapshot time $\snaptimeIthEstimate \coloneqq \snapstart + (\snaptimeIthPrevEstimate - \snapstartPrev)$ is to the snapshot time that we could have estimated \emph{a posteriori} using the linear fit described above. \Cref{fig:pred_errs_wiki_en} shows the distribution of the error estimates.
 Our predictions are correct to within roughly 30 minutes in most cases.
 We notice, however, that our extrapolation errors are biased towards negative.
 We find that this is because snapshots slightly speed up over time, so we typically overestimate the next snapshot time of an article.
 We will correct for this in \Cref{sec:wikioverall}, when we produce a conservative estimate of our attack's success in poisoning Wikipedia snapshots.